Feel comfortable with online tools, and don’t want the step-by-step version? The Quick Start Guide takes you on a no-nonsense tour of the basics.

 - Tag your posts: Tagging your posts makes it a lot easier for other people to find them, both on your blog and through the magic of the WordPress.com Reader, which allows people to search for content by topic.
-If you’re not sure of the how and why of tagging, get the low down here.
+If you’re not sure of the how and why of tagging, learn more here.

-- Use social networks to extend your reach: If you have a Twitter, Google+, Tumblr, LinkedIn, Path, or Facebook account, announce new posts to your networks to spread the word.
-WordPress.com has built-in tools to automate that process, so you don’t need to individually share every post.
+- Use social networks to extend your reach: If you have a Twitter, Google+, Tumblr, LinkedIn, Path, or Facebook account, you can automatically broadcast new posts to your networks to spread the word.
+WordPress.com has built-in tools to automate that process, so you don’t need to share every post individually.
 Visit My Sites → Sharing to configure these features or find out more about them here.

 Get mobile: post from your tablet or smartphone, and never miss a moment of inspiration.

 Find the right app for your device: There are WordPress.com apps for iOS and Android devices, and you can find links to them here.